Jonathan Crombie

-Jonathan Crombie (October 12, 1966 – April 15, 2015) was a Canadian actor and voice over artist, best known for playing Gilbert Blythe in CBC Television's 1985 telefilm Anne of Green Gables and its two sequels.
+Jonathan Crombie (12 October 1966 – 15 April 2015) was a Canadian actor and voice-over artist, best known for playing Gilbert Blythe in CBC Television's 1985 telefilm Anne of Green Gables and its two sequels.

 Early life

-Crombie was born on October 12, 1966 in Toronto, Ontario, the son of David Crombie, who was the mayor of Toronto from 1972 to 1978 and a Canadian federal Cabinet Minister in the 1980s.
-Crombie attended Lawrence Park Collegiate Institute, where he was spotted by casting agent Diane Polley performing in a production of The Wizard of Oz.
+Crombie was born on 12 October 1966, in Toronto, Ontario, the son of David Crombie, who was the mayor of Toronto from 1972 to 1978 and a Canadian federal Cabinet Minister in the 1980s.
+Crombie attended Lawrence Park Collegiate Institute, where he was spotted by casting agent Diane Polley [mother of Sarah Polley] performing in a production of The Wizard of Oz.

 Career

 Television

 Crombie had no previous acting experience and used a photo he took at a kiosk in Union Station when he auditioned for the role of Gilbert Blythe in the 1985 TV miniseries Anne of Green Gables.
 He reprised the role in the 1987 TV movie Anne of Avonlea, the 2000 TV movie Anne of Green Gables: The Continuing Story and an episode of Road to Avonlea in 1992.
 His role was so popular that he answered to the nickname "Gil".

 Crombie was also a comedian and in 1998 performed on the Canadian TV series Comedy Now! as part of a sketch comedy group.
 His other television credits included a guest appearance on an episode of the Vancouver-filmed TV series 21 Jump Street in 1991, voicing the title character in the animated series The Secret World of Benjamin Bear (2003–2009), along with its 3 prequel films, and appearing in the second season of Slings & Arrows (2005), as playwright Lionel Train.
-In 2015, he had a guest role on The Good Wife and Haven.
+In 2015, he had guest roles on The Good Wife and Haven.

 In 2014, Crombie and John Mitchell wrote, produced, and directed a documentary titled Waiting for Ishtar about the 1987 film Ishtar.
 The documentary was financed by an Indiegogo crowdfunding campaign.
-It premiered at Cinecycle in Toronto on December 14, 2017.
+It premiered at Cinecycle in Toronto on 14 December 2017.
 It was dedicated to the memory of Jonathan Crombie.